Didn't We Almost Have It All

 "Didn't We Almost Have It All" is a song recorded by American singer Whitney Houston for her second studio album, Whitney (1987).
-The song was written by Michael Masser and Will Jennings and produced by Masser.
+The song was written by Michael Masser and Will Jennings and produced by Masser, his fifth released production for Houston, and vocally arranged by Houston herself.

 Initially, Houston's cover version of the Isley Brothers' "For the Love of You" was intended to be released as the second single from the album.
 However, the record label decided to release "Didn't We Almost Have It All", believing all Houston's material should be original.
-The song was released in July 1987 by Arista Records.
+The song was released as the second single off the Whitney album in July 1987 by Arista Records.

-"Didn't We Almost Have It All" received positive reviews from the music critics, who praised its lyrics, production, and Houston's vocal performance.
-It became Houston's fifth consecutive chart topper on the US Billboard Hot 100, staying there for two weeks and also reached the top 10 in various countries.
+A live performance from her September 2, 1987 concert in Saratoga Springs, New York was used alongside her performance of "I Wanna Dance with Somebody (Who Loves Me)" at the 1987 MTV Video Music Awards on September 11.
+Subsequently, the video was used as the "official" video and aired on MTV, VH1 and BET.

-A live performance from her September 2, 1987 concert in Saratoga Springs, New York was used as the official video and played on MTV, VH1, and BET.
+The song was featured on five Houston compilations — Whitney: The Greatest Hits, Love, Whitney, The Ultimate Collection, WH1TNEY and I Will Always Love You: The Best of Whitney Houston, with the former four including the single version and the latter including the full-length album version.

-The recorded performance was also televised along with her performance of "I Wanna Dance with Somebody (Who Loves Me)" at the 1987 MTV Video Music Awards on September 11.
+"Didn't We Almost Have It All" received positive reviews from music critics, who praised its lyrics, production, and Houston's vocal performance.
+It became Houston's fifth consecutive chart topper on the US Billboard Hot 100, staying there for two weeks and tying her at the time with Elvis Presley and the Supremes for the most consecutive number one singles at the time.
+It also reached the top 10 in various countries.

-At the 30th Annual Grammy Awards, it received a nomination for the Song of the Year.
+"Didn't We Almost Have It All" was nominated for the Song of the Year at the 30th Annual Grammy Awards.
+Various outlets including Forbes and Hits Daily Double listed the song as one of her greatest vocal recordings.

 Background

-As early as September 1986, following the success of Houston's landmark self-titled debut album, her label president Clive Davis requested submissions for Houston's sophomore album.
+As early as June 1986, following the success of Houston's landmark self-titled debut album, her label president Clive Davis requested submissions for Houston's sophomore album.
 That month, Davis received several songs from Michael Masser, the composer and producer of the hits "Saving All My Love for You", "All at Once" and "Greatest Love of All".
 Two of the songs he sent -- "You're Still My Man" (written with Gerry Goffin) and "Didn't We Almost Have It All" (written with Will Jennings) -- were eventually approved by Houston and Davis for the album.

 Like Masser, Jennings had previously worked with Davis, helping to pen fellow Arista artist Barry Manilow's "Looks Like We Made It" as well as another Arista act, Dionne Warwick's "I'll Never Love This Way Again".
 Also like Masser, Jennings composed an Academy Award-nominated movie anthem, "Up Where We Belong", a number one hit for Joe Cocker and Jennifer Warnes.
 The song would be the first time the two worked together.